Westminster Abbey Tickets and Tours

 Person with tickets in hand|© Igal Ness

-Tickets to the Abbey cost approximately 37 euros for adults and 17 euros for children under 17 years of age.
+Tickets to the Abbey cost approximately 37 euros for adults and 17 euros for children under 17.
 It is best to book online in advance to avoid queues at the entrance.

 You can also buy a family pass which includes access for two adults and two children for around 73 euros.